 When I was a young woman my body was crushed when my airborne car landed on top of me, and it sent me out of this life and into the next.
 What happened under the car and in the hospital afterward was the richest gift I’ve ever been given.

 Do you want to know what it felt like to cross over?
 After 16 years I finally put it into words.
 Announcing Dance Through It: a 32 page, vividly illustrated e-book about why there’s nothing to fear in this life.
-At only $5 the story will stick with you.
+The story will stick with you.

 A short excerpt, from when I caught a glimpse of the energies of people who had recently died: